SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

 (method, property, initializer, or subscript) that is visible in a certain access context.

-An override can make an inherited class member more public than its superclass version.
+An override can make an inherited class member more accessible than its superclass version.
 In the example below, class ``A`` is a public class with a private method called ``someMethod``.
 Class ``B`` is a subclass of ``A``, with a reduced access level of “internal”.
 Nonetheless, class ``B`` provides an override of ``someMethod``